Risks Exposure

-The Risk Insight section provides a structured overview of the key risk areas impacting the organization, combining extracts from regulatory reports with thematic analyses.
+The Risk Exposure section provides a structured overview of the key risk areas impacting on the organization, combining extracts from regulatory reports with thematic analyses.
 Each domain offers valuable perspectives on current exposures and emerging trends, with a focus on sustainability, climate change, innovation, and reputation.

-- Market risk: represents the largest component of the SCR, with an economic impact of approximately €/bln 2.97, highlighting its magnitude.
+1. Market risk represents the largest component of the SCR and has further increased in the past year, with an economic impact of approximately €/bln 3.21, highlighting its magnitude.
 It comprises exposures to interest rate volatility, equity market fluctuations, and credit spread movements.
-Its material relevance is demonstrated by the results of sensitivity testing: for instance, a 100-basis point decrease in interest rates would cause a 9 percentage point decline in the Solvency Ratio, underscoring the system's sensitivity to market shifts.
+Its material relevance is demonstrated by the results of sensitivity testing: for instance, a -30% downward shock to equity markets would cause a 9 percentage point decline in the Solvency Ratio, underscoring the system's sensitivity to market shifts.

-- Financial sector risks (Credit and fin. sector risks in the graph): arise from the Group’s strategic participations in BPER Banca and Banca Popolare di Sondrio, with a capital impact of approximately €/bln 2.05 corresponding to the proportional share of the SCR from these banking entities under Solvency II.
-The likelihood of this risk materialising is linked to the volatility of capital adequacy and profitability of the participating banks, as well as to market and regulatory shocks affecting the banking sector.
+2. Financial sector risks (Credit and fin. sector risks in the graph) arise from the Group’s strategic participations in BPER Banca, with a capital impact of approximately €/bln 2.24 corresponding to the proportional share of the SCR from these banking entities under Solvency II.
+The likelihood of this risk materialising is related mostly to the asset quality of credit portfolio and creditworthiness of the debtors.

-- Similarly, Non-Life underwriting risk: shows a significant impact, contributing around €/bln 1.80 in magnitude to the SCR.
+3. Similarly, Non-Life underwriting risk shows a significant impact, contributing around €/bln 1.82 in magnitude to the SCR.
 This risk includes potential losses arising from pricing inadequacies, claims volatility, and exposure to catastrophic events.
 Its likelihood is amplified by the increasing frequency and severity of natural disasters, confirming a rising trend in both occurrence and impact of climate-related events.
+In particular, inflation is a determining factor in the underwriting risk; sensitivity testing shows that an upward shift of +100 basis points would determine a loss of 4 percentage point in the Solvency Ratio.

 These practices, embedded in the Internal Control and Risk Management System, reflect Unipol’s commitment to maintaining a sound, forward-looking, and risk-aware operational culture.